robsimmons/dusa/docs/src/content/docs/docs/introductions/asp.md

     #demand guilt _ is innocent.

-These declarations demand that someone (the underscore means we don't care who) is innocent, and that someone else is guilty.
+These declarations demand that someone (the underscore means we don't care who) is innocent, and that else is guilty.
 This will cause us to reject the two solutions where everyone is innocent or guilty.

 Those two constraints above are equivalent to the single constraint: